-26. Part XIII of the Principal Act is amended as follows:-
+23. Part XIII of the Principal Act is amended as follows:-

-- (a) Sections four hundred and forty-eight, four hundred and forty-nine, four hundred and fifty, four hundred and fifty-one, four hundred and fifty-two, four hundred and fifty-three, and four hundred and fifty-four are repealed. - (b) Section four hundred and fifty-seven : After the words "four hundred and thirty-seven" insert the words "or under section four hundred and thirty-seven A".

-- (c) Sections four hundred and fifty-nine and four hundred and sixty are repealed. - (d) Sections four hundred and sixty-one and four hundred and sixty-four: Omit the words "penal servitude, or". - (e) Section four hundred and sixty-three, subsection two, is repealed, and the following substituted therefor :---
+- (a) Sections four hundred and forty-eight, four hundred and forty-nine, four hundred and fifty, four hundred and fifty-one, four hundred and fifty-two, and four hundred and fifty-three are repealed. - (b) Section four hundred and fifty-seven : After the words "four hundred and thirty-seven" insert the words "or under section 437A". - (c) Sections four hundred and fifty-nine and four hundred and sixty are repealed. - (d) Section four hundred and sixty-one: Omit the words "penal servitude, or".(e) Section four hundred and sixty, subsection - (e) Section four hundred and sixty, subsection two, is repealed, and the following substituted therefor :--- by by a justice on proof before him in a summary way that the licensee has been guilty of a breach of any condition of the license.

-(2) Any such license may be revoked by the Governor at his discretion, and shall be revoked by a justice on proof before him in a summary way that the licensee has been guilty of a breach of any condition of the license.
+(2) Any such license may be revoked by the Governor at his discretion, and shall be revoked